-- Prompt and early / timely assessment and use of a walking aid (and a symbol by the patient to indicate the type of walking aid to the nurses and healthcare assistants). - A visible high risk falls symbol near the bed. - Medication review and adjustment of medication after measuring the erect blood pressure (BP). - Patient is wearing spectacles if prescribed. - Patients hearing aids are working and properly fitted. - Anti-slip socks (or safe footwear). - Anti-slip mats on seats and pressure cushions. - De-cluttered / tidy environment, especially the patient's pathway to the toilet. - Walking aid within the patients reach. - Call bell in reach (and remind patient to use it). - Patient education leaflet.
+- " Prompt, timely provision and assessment of a walking aid making sure it is within the patient's reach - " Call bell within reach and remind the patient to use it (for those with dementia or delirium consider alternatives) - " Medication review and adjustment of medication if postural hypotension identified - " Make sure spectacles are available and hearing aids are working and properly fitted - " Anti-slip socks (or safe footwear) - " Anti-slip mats on seats and pressure cushion - " Decluttered/tidy environment, especially the patient's pathway to the toilet - " Patient education leaflet

-For patients with cognitive impairment (dementia, delirium or following TBI), add:
+For patients with cognitive impairment due to dementia, delirium or following traumatic brain injury, consider the following:

-- Fall alarms connected to bed and chair, with prompt response when the alarm goes off. - Regular toileting (and/or bottle within reach); treatment of UTI if present.
-Do not leave patients at risk of falls alone in the bathroom. - Use of a high visibility bay for the patient where staff are vigilant and there is preferably at least one person working in the bay at all times. - One-to-one or close monitoring if the healthcare team still feel that the patient is at very high risk of falls despite the measures above (Discussions should be held with senior nurse.) - Excellent dementia care (according to local dementia protocols).
+- " Regular toilet visits (and/or make sure the urine bottle is within reach), rule out urine retention and treat any UTI present.
+Do not leave patients at risk of falls alone in the bathroom. - " Nursing cohorted patients; use of a high visibility bay for the patient where staff are vigilant and there is preferably at least one person working in the bay at all times with eye-line supervision - " One-to-one nursing if the healthcare team still feel that the patient is at very high risk of falls despite the measures above (discussions should be held with a senior nurse) - " Falls alarms connected to the bed and chair, with prompt response when the alarm goes off - " Bed and rails assessments - " Excellent dementia care (according to local dementia protocols)